Ain't Nobody: Jaki Graham version

 In 1994, British singer-songwriter Jaki Graham released her cover of "Ain't Nobody".
 It was released in July 1994 by various labels as the first and lead single from her fourth album, Real Life (1994).
-Graham's version was produced by Rod Gammons and reached number one on the US Billboard Hot Dance Club Play chart for five weeks as well as being in the Top 5 favourite videos for BET (Black Entertainment Charts).
+Graham's version was produced by Rod Gammons and reached number one on the US Billboard Hot Dance Club Play chart for five weeks as well as being in the top-five favorite videos for BET (Black Entertainment Charts).
 The single also reached number 44 in the UK, number 11 in Iceland and number 17 in Australia.
 The accompanying music video for "Ain't Nobody" was directed by American film director and producer Antoine Fuqua.

 Critical reception

 Upn the release, Larry Flick from Billboard magazine wrote, "She proves that her pipes are still in top form, and she is surrounded by a flurry of fierce disco/house beats."
 In a separate review, he named the song "smashing", and stated that Graham returns with a "grand reading" of the Rufus nugget.
 He added, "Track is the latest in an onslaught of competitive versions of the song by various divas.
 This one, however, is the real deal, thanks to Graham's considerable charm as well as a plethora of mixes that range from peppy NRG to muscular house.
 A sure-fire club hit, don't be surprised if crossover radio beckons."
 English Reading Evening Post commented, "This is one of those covers that doesn't really improve on the original.
 But the Chaka Khan song is a soul classic and Jaki Graham gives it a good shot, even if her voice doesn't seem quite powerful enough for its bitter-sweet melodrama.
 A hard one not to sing along with."